 1. Keep the cLothes Calm

 Blue is my color.
 I made the mistake of forgetting to take off my scarf, and I also had bright red shoes on (I had broken my toe the day before).
 Oh, and make sure your nail polish is full and neutral.
 Nothing crazy.
-These were middle aged men who interviewed me, so their expectations on what someone should look like in an interview are a little old-school, but always better to dress up than dress down.
-And I say that wearing t-shirts and tennis shoes to work everyday (casual for the win)!
+These were middle-aged men who interviewed me, so their expectations on what someone should look like in an interview are a little old-school, but always better to dress up than dress down.
+And I say that wearing t-shirts and tennis shoes to work every day (casual for the win)!

 2. Take Notes.

 Take notes about what your employers (or mock employers) say from work expectations to the perks.
-Right down the answers they give you to your questions.
+Write down the answers they give you to your questions.
 Taking notes (on pen and paper!) implies that you’ve heard something you want to remember.
 That’s good.

 3. Ask for the job at the end

-I’m usually super great about this, but during my mock interview, the one guy asked multiple times if I had anymore questions.
-In my mind I knew that there was some question I was forgetting, but I couldn’t remember it.
+I’m usually super great about this, but during my mock interview, the one guy asked multiple times if I had any more questions.
+In my mind, I knew that there was some question I was forgetting, but I couldn’t remember it.
 Ask for the job.
 It can be as simple as “What are the next steps?” or “When should I expect to hear back from you?”
 Something that shows you want to own that job, and you’re expecting it.

 Remember, mock interviews are a chance for you to hone your skill on interviewing.
 After rocking it through the interview, I felt pretty darn confident the next week when I went back down to Austin to interview with the CEO (my boss) of the company.
 In fact, I got the job offer that night.